 This type is more enclosed than the others.
 It provides additional privacy for passengers who want added security.
 If your cruising companion booked one of these cabins, don’t worry, as you can still have a view of what’s outside and have a breath of sea air.

 Your cabin will have a big open-air porthole that is located above the railing.
 The navigator’s veranda is also ideal if the weather is erratic, and you’re not sure whether or not there will be strong gusts of wind.

 This veranda provides an “infinite” visual view of the spectacular panorama outside.
 It is done with the help of advanced technology using visual mirages of seamless “infinity.”
 The inside of the cabin merges with the outside, creating a seamless space that expands to the ocean.

 Is It Worth Getting a Veranda on a Cruise Ship?

-If you want to know whether veranda rooms are worth it on cruises, you have to identify your goals and preferences first.
+If you want to know whether veranda rooms are worth it on cruises, you must first identify your goals and preferences.
 Would you like to experience being among a crowd of strangers outside on the main deck while you take pictures?
 Or would you rather stay in your room and take photos from there?